From career to impact : How gender shapes science and innovation?

 Session 2 – Scientific Production and Dissemination

-11:30 – Ideal STEM Academic Worker: Navigating Gender Bias and Unravelling Gender Dimensions
+01:15 - Ideal STEM Academic Worker: Navigating Gender Bias and Unravelling Gender Dimensions

-Renée Adams, Professor of Finance, Saïd Business School, University of Oxford, UK
+Renée Adams, Professor of Finance, Said Business School, University of Oxford, UK

-Nour Ghadban, Cara Fellow Researcher, School of Engineering, University of Glasgow, UK
+Nour Ghadban, Cara Fellow Researcher, School of Engineering, University of Glasgow, UK 04:00 - Generating technological impact from scientific research: the role of women

-Laura Toschi, Associate Professor of Entrepreneurship and Innovation, University of Bologna, Italy
+Laura Toschi, Associate Professor of entrepreneurship and innovation, University of Bologna, Italy

 - 11/02/2025Une IA au masculin !
 Quels enjeux, quel avenir ?